Privacy Notice

 - if you need to complain about the care you receive, your concerns or complaints can be properly investigated.

-You may receive care from organisations that are not part of the Countess of Chester Hospital Trust, such as Social Services or private and voluntary healthcare providers.
+You may receive care from organisations that are not part of the Countess of Chester Hospital Trust, such as other NHS providers, social services, or private and voluntary healthcare providers.
 If so, there may be a need to share some information about you so that everyone involved in your care can work together for your benefit.
+We may also receive information about you from other health and care organisations involved in your care so that we can provide you with care.

 To help the NHS